coveo/coveo.analytics.js/README.md

 ## Sending commerce specific events

 Commerce specific events such as product selections, shopping cart modifications and transactions are sent to Coveo in the compact [collect protocol](https://docs.coveo.com/en/l41i0031/build-a-search-ui/log-collect-events).
-Rather than explicitly assembling these payloads by hand, the eCommerce plugin provides compact apis to assemble and transmit the payloads.
+Rather than explicitly assembling these payloads by hand, the eCommerce plugin provides apis to assemble and transmit the payloads.
 There are two event names that are specific to the eCommerce plugin:

 -   `event`: A generic event, which has been assembled through different plugin actions.
--   `pageview`: An ecommerce specific pageview event which is automatically populated.
+-   `pageview`: An ecommerce specific pageview event which is automatically populated with the current page context.

 See the [Send an Event](https://docs.coveo.com/en/l3am0254/coveo-for-commerce/send-an-event) page for more information on the expected payloads for both of these.